zydou/arti/CONTRIBUTING.md

   check the
   [Other Installation Methods](https://forge.rust-lang.org/infra/other-installation-methods.html)

-- [Git](https://git-scm.com/downloads) note, for Linux, MacOS, and some Unix-like devices Git may be available via a package manager; `apt`, `brew`, `yum`, `pacman`, etc.
+- [Git](https://git-scm.com/downloads) note, for Linux, macOS, and some Unix-like devices Git may be available via a package manager; `apt`, `brew`, `yum`, `pacman`, etc.